amanstacker/schema-package/README.md

 * <strong>Schema Package Generator</strong>: Select different kinds of schema based on your needs.
 * <strong>Schema Package Generator Control Center</strong>: Enable SPG based on selected post types, taxonomies or author profile.
 * <strong>JSON-LD Format</strong>: Schema Package only supports JSON-LD Format as recommended by most of the Search Engines.
 Like Google, Bing, Yahoo etc.
 * <strong>Manage Conflict</strong>: If two or more schema plugins used on same website.
 They may confict and throw error in schema validator tool.
-Using Schema Package keep required schema markup
+Using Schema Package keep required schema markup.
+* <strong>Knowledge Graph</strong>: Add organization or personal details (like name, logo, and social profiles) to help search engines generate a rich Knowledge Graph panel for your brand.
 * <strong>Easy To Use UI</strong>: No need to reload schema package dashboard again and again to complete setup.
 Its a single page dashboard which is very fast in navigation.
 * <strong>Compatibility</strong>: Automate schema markup for the plugins who generate schema related contents.
 You can find the compatibility list down the order.
 * <strong>JSON-LD in Rest API</strong>: Include the generated Schema.org JSON-LD markup in WordPress REST API responses for supported post types.
 Useful for headless setups or external integrations.